By Anne Kristine Raunkiær-Jensen, RIKO and Benedicte Storm, Oxfam IBIS

 Danish Civil Society consultation as a stepping stone for the new NAP

-A number of civil society actors are working closely together to engage with the Government on the National Action Plan for 1325, including Oxfam IBIS, RIKO, Women’s International League for Peace and Freedom (WILPF), Danish Refugee Council (DRC), Sex & Samfund, Conducive Space for Peace (CSP), Center for Resolution of International Conflicts at Copenhagen University (CRIC) and Kvinfo.
-This engagement involves both
+A number of civil society actors are working closely together to engage with the Government on the National Action Plan for 1325, including Oxfam IBIS, RIKO, Women's International League for Peace and Freedom (WILPF), Danish Refugee Council (DRC), Sex & Samfund, Conducive Space for Peace (CSP), Center for Resolution of International Conflicts at Copenhagen University (CRIC) and Kvinfo.
+This engagement involves both feeding into the evaluation of the current NAP, while also shaping the development of the next NAP set to be launched in 2020 to coincide with the 20th Anniversary of 1325.

 The breadth of engagement across the Danish civil society and their local partners, who operate at various levels, stages of the conflict cycle, including formal and informal processes and across a broad field - from humanitarian protection to peacebuilding, shows that there are already a lot of energy and expertise out there to be distilled and feed into the shaping of the NAP.

-Building on and tapping into the diverse Danish community of practice can serve as a stepping stone for the NAP to become more geared and attuned to deliver on its commitments on the 1325 – turning rhetoric into action.
-We are therefore happy to extend an invitation to interested organizations, institutions
+Building on and tapping into the diverse Danish community of practice can serve as a stepping stone for the NAP to become more geared and attuned to deliver on its commitments on the 1325 - turning rhetoric into action.
+We are therefore happy to extend an invitation to interested organizations, institutions and experts, who are keen to become engaged in this process.

 For further information, please contact Benedicte Storm email@example.com.

-Anne Kristine Raunkiær-Jensen is Chair of RIKO and Benedicte Storm is engaged as a peacebuilding analyst on Women, Peace
+Anne Kristine Raunkiær-Jensen is Chair of RIKO and Benedicte Storm is engaged as a peacebuilding analyst on Women, Peace and Security at Oxfam IBIS.

 (1) See overview of the UN resolutions on the Women, Peace and Security Agenda through the following link: http://www.peacewomen.org/why-WPS/solutions/resolutions